anekdotes/validator/readme.md

 A validator class to validate any type of input against any type of validation.

-	// initate the Validator with inputs and rules
+	// initiate the Validator with inputs and rules
 	$validator = Validator::make($inputs, $rules);

 	// test if validator pass all the tests